lynnfaraday/aresmush.com/tutorials/code/add-web/edit-template.md

             }

 {% tip %}
 This controller uses a helper method to build its data, which is common when the data is complex.
-In simpler controllers, you might see the data plugged right into the  <code>save</code>  action function.
+In simpler controllers, you might see the data plugged right into the  `save`  action function.
 {% endtip %}